-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Efficiency in collection of 01 This indicator is measured as - Quantum of wastewater collected as a % of normative waste water generation in the THROMDE.
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Efficiency in collection of waste water % This indicator is measured as - Quantum of wastewater collected as a % of normative waste water generation in the THROMDE.
 Water generation is linked to quantum of water supplied through piped systems, and other sources such as bore-wells, when they are very extensively used.
 Data should be collected daily for an entire month, so as to measure the quantities per month.
 While daily variations may be normalized out, monthly variations may exist on account of seasonal variations.
-Data should be aggregated from multiple points across the Thromdo Louis waste water % THROMDE.
+Data should be aggregated from multiple points across the THROMDE.
 Thromde Level Quarterly

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =[c/((a+b)0.8)] Department Remarks a) Total water produced million liters Refer Note 1 Refer Note 2 Engineering Dept. Total quantum of water supplied to consumers.
+SI .
+Data Required for calculation Unit Input data As of June 2014 =[c/((a+b)0.8)] Department Remarks Total quantum of water supplied to consumers.
 This data should be based on the water supplied to the distribution system (ex-treatment plant and including purchased water, if any), less physical losses of water in transmission and distribution system through leakages.
-In case municipal water is supplied through decentralized distribution networks, sourcing water from deep bore
+In case municipal water Total water 111 Refer is supplied through decentralized distribution networks, sourcing water from deep bore wells, a) produced million liters Note 1 Refer Note 2 Engineering Dept. the same should be included.

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =[c/((a+b)0.8)] Department Remarks wells, the same should be included. b) Estimated water use from other sources million liters Refer Note 1 Engineering Dept. An estimate of water drawn from other sources such as private bore wells.
+SI .
+Data Required for calculation Unit Input data As of June 2014 =[c/((a+b)0.8)] Department Remarks b) Estimated water use from other sources million liters Refer Note 1 Engineering Dept. An estimate of water drawn from other sources such as private bore wells.
 Data that will drive this estimate include - number of properties with access to bore wells or other sources of water, spatially spread across the city; quantity of water supplied in those areas.
 Alternately, data may also be collected from sample surveys. c) Wastewater collected million liters Refer Note 1 Engineering Dept. Quantum of wastewater measured at the inlet of treatment plants.
 Quantum of waste water at outfalls of untreated sewerage, leading into rivers, lakes or other water bodies should not be included in the quantum of waste water collected.

-Note Notes 1 Data relating to (a) ,(b) and (c) was not available 2 Indicator could not be calculated because data relating to (a), (b) and (c) was not available
+Not Notes 1 Data relating to (a),(b) and (c) was not available 2 Indicator could not be calculated because data relating to (a), (b) and (c) was not available